walmartlabs/lacinia/docs/resolve/overview.rst

 It is allowed and expected that different values in the collection will have different concrete types.

+When a field resolver is invoked, the context value for key ``:com.walmartlabs.lacinia/container-type-name`` will be the name of the concrete type (a keyword) for the resolved value.

 .. [#root-value] Or, in practice, a sequence of maps.
    In theory, an operation type could be a scalar, but use cases for this are rare.